drj11/zontem0/intro.md

-Other workers have made use of networks of various proxies for temperature (such as ice cores, speleotherms, corals, clay varves, bore holes), and reconstructed temperature change for periods preceding the instrumental period (for example [NEUKOMETAL2014] reconstructs the period 1000 AD to present).
-Such reconstructions have limited regional resolution (typically giving estimates only for an entire hemisphere), have limited time resolution, and have more uncertainty than instrumental estimates, but they give
+Other workers have made use of networks of various proxies for temperature (such as ice cores, speleotherms, corals, clay varves, bore holes), and reconstructed temperature change for periods preceding the instrumental period [NEUKOMETAL2014].
+Such reconstructions have
+limited regional resolution (typically giving estimates only for an entire hemisphere), have limited time resolution, and have more uncertainty than instrumental estimates, but they give